Web 3 UI Design: Tips for Effective Remote Design Work

 This year 2020 has forced many companies and teams to collaborate remotely, and as with everything that happened this year, some adapted quickly and liked it, while others are struggling to adjust.
-In the world of UI design, opportunities to work remotely with design teams don’t require a pandemic to occur.
-That is a lesson the team of UI designers at AMSD (Avani Miriyala Strategy+Design), a UX/UI design agency in the Austin, TX area, learned when they were invited to work on a project in the San Francisco, CA area.
+In the world of Web3 UI design, opportunities to work remotely with design teams don’t require a pandemic to occur.
+That is a lesson the team of Web3 UI designers at Matcha Design Labs (MDL), a Web3 UX/UI design agency in the Austin, TX area, learned when they were invited to work on a project in the San Francisco, CA area.
 Pandemic or not, it probably would have been a bit of a hassle to move the entire team to the Bay area.
-So the team came up with a strategy that they would recommend to any UX/UI design agency or any company hiring a remote design team.
+So the team came up with a strategy that they would recommend to any Web3 UX/UI design agency or any company hiring a remote design team.

 The first important parameter to manage when collaborating remotely is time.
 UI designers should take the time to break down the project into smaller chunks and schedule when to work on each chunk.
-At AMSD, Avani Miriyala, the CEO, also likes to schedule frequent ZOOM team meetings to allow for corrections and adjustments at every step of the project.
+At MDL, Avani Miriyala, the CEO, also likes to schedule frequent Zoom team meetings to allow for corrections and adjustments at every step of the project.
 Some of those feedback meetings may involve the client, especially when there are a lot of points to discuss and review.
-At times, the tandem client-UI design agency might need to coordinate what platform to use for feedbacks: sketches, screenshots, or even applications like Loom.
+At times, the tandem client-UI design agency might need to coordinate what platform to use for feedback: sketches, screenshots, or even applications like Loom.